br3ndonland/udacity-fsnd-sql-logs/README.md

 ##### Create user and database

 - Enter PostgreSQL with `psql` on the command line.
+- Create `vagrant` user:
+  - _newsdata.sql_ is configured for a PostgreSQL user `vagrant`.
+  - Without Vagrant, you may need to run `createdb` before starting the `psql` CLI.
-- Create `vagrant` user: _newsdata.sql_ is configured for a PostgreSQL user `vagrant`.
-When using the Vagrant virtual machine, this step is specified in the _Vagrantfile_ and performed during `vagrant up`.
+  - When using the Vagrant virtual machine, this step is specified in the _Vagrantfile_ and performed during `vagrant up`.
 - Create `news` database.
 - Grant user access to database.
 - Load _newsdata.sql_ into database.